Guide to Reverse Osmosis Systems

 Water Pressure

 Water pressure is another important consideration.
-RO systems require a certain level of pressure to function efficiently; if your home's water pressure is low, you may need to install a booster pump.
+RO systems require a certain level of pressure to function efficiently; if your home's water pressure is under 50 psi, you may need to install a booster pump.

 Additionally, you will need to evaluate the system's water production rate and storage capacity to ensure it meets your daily water usage needs.